unitreerobotics/unitree_ros/README.md

 # Detail of Packages
 ## unitree_legged_control:
 It contains the joints controllers for Gazebo simulation, which allows users to control joints with position, velocity and torque.
 Refer to "unitree_ros/unitree_controller/src/servo.cpp" for joint control examples in different modes.

-## unitree_legged_msgs:
-ros-type message, including command and state of high-level and low-level control.
-It would be better if it be compiled firstly, otherwise you may have dependency problems (such as that you can't find the header file).

 ## The description of robots:
 Namely the description of Go1, A1, Aliengo and Laikago.
 Each package include mesh, urdf and xacro files of robot.
 Take Laikago as an example, you can check the model in Rviz by: